benjlouie/bl_library/README.md

 BL_PATH
 -------
 Contains my first attempt at pathfinding.
 Written with no prior knowledge of pathfinding algorithms.
+See the bl_project repo for an A* implementation.

 BL_QUEUE
 --------